statmano/glitch-static-site-3-fastly/MIGRATE.md

 ### Static sites with no build process

-If your site does not contain a `package.json` file, for example if it's a Hello Website remix, you'll need to add a couple of files to use a build process:
+If your site does not contain a `package.json` file, for example if it's a Hello Website remix, you'll need to add a couple of files to use a build process which will add your files to an output folder:

 Add a `package.json` file: